Constructing Endomorphism Rings of Large Finite Global Dimension: Right Indecomposable Projective and Simple Modules Over

-Since $E$ is an associative ring with unity that is module finite over $R_{1}$ in its centre, the global dimension of $E$ is the supremum of the projective dimensions of the simple $E$-modules (see \cite{Bass}, Proposition 6.7 page 125 or \cite{MR}, 7.1.14).
-In particular, to find the global dimension of $E$ it suffices to find the projective dimension of all the simple $E$-modules.
+Since $E$ is an associative Noetherian ring with unity that is module finite over $R_{1}$ in its centre, the global dimension of $E$ is the supremum of the projective dimensions of the right (or left) simple $E$-modules (see \cite{Bass}, Proposition 6.7 page 125 or \cite{MR}, 7.1.14).
+Furthermore, by Theorem \ref{t1.1.1}, every simple right $E$-module $S_{i}$ has a projective cover $(P_{i},\pi_{i})$ and thus the category of finitely generated projective right $E$-modules is a Krull-Remak-Schmidt category (see Proposition 4.1 in \cite{Krause}).
+Consequently, given a simple right $E$-module $S$, the projective right $E$-modules in the projective resolution of $S$ are isomorphic to a finite direct sum of indecomposable projective modules (Krull-Remak-Schmidt Theorem).